Esperadoce/PalworldSav.Net/README.md

 # PalWorld.Sav.Serializer

 This project is a .NET library for serializing and deserializing Unreal Engine save files.
-It uses a Rust library, `ue_gvas_handler`, which is a wrapper around the `uesave` Rust crate.
+It uses a Rust library, `uesave`, which is a wrapper around the `uesave` Rust crate.

 ## Getting Started